mamafunny/Meowcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The MeowQT-SIG selects a release manager for each Meowcoin release.
+The MeowcoinQT-SIG selects a release manager for each Meowcoin release.

 Copyright
 ---------